How to help your cat and your dog get along

 Their own space

 Your cat and dog should have their own space within your home that is theirs to make them feel secure and comfortable.
-Find out which area of the house they spend most of their time and make sure it contains a comfortable bed, some of their favorite toys and a scratching post.
+Find out which area of the house they spend most of their time and make sure it contains a comfortable bed, some of their favourite toys and a scratching post.